- Send with Email

 - Share to Twitter

 The survey provides EU institutions and Member States for the first time with comparable data on Jewish people’s experiences and perceptions of discrimination, hate-motivated crime and antisemitism.
-The FRA survey results will help support policy makers and other stakeholders in tackling antisemitism across the EU through more targeted and effective legal and policy responses.
-FRA suggests several steps to support EU and national policy makers in developing and implementing measures designed to safeguard the fundamental right of Jews.
+The FRA survey results help to support policy makers and other stakeholders in tackling antisemitism across the EU through more targeted and effective legal and policy responses.
+FRA suggested several steps to support EU and national policy makers in developing and implementing measures designed to safeguard the fundamental right of Jews.

 The lack of robust and comparable data on the situation of antisemitism in the EU is such that policy makers across the EU can often only base their decisions on patchy evidence, which limits their capacity to counter antisemitism effectively.
 Currently, only 13 EU Member States collect official data on antisemitic incidents reported to the police or processed through the criminal justice system.
-The survey addresses some of these data gaps and provides comparable data.
+The survey addressed some of these data gaps and provides comparable data.